-COVID-19 test accuracy is typically determined by ‘specificity’ and ‘sensitivity’.
+COVID-19 test accuracy is typically determined by two characteristics: ‘specificity’ and ‘sensitivity’.

 The KnowNowᵀᴹ test has been developed to Vatic's stringent standards of quality and safety.